- Colorado Street Bridge

 To be announced.
 We will update this section as soon as those details are confirmed.
 Sing up for our newsletter to receive an email alert.Subscribe

-Tickets go on sale in early June at pasadenaheritage.org or by visiting Pasadena Heritage headquarters at 651 S. Saint John Ave.
+Tickets on sale now at pasadenaheritage.org or by visiting Pasadena Heritage headquarters at 651 S. Saint John Ave.
 Pasadena, 91105.

 Proceeds from ticket sales benefit Pasadena Heritage, a 501(c)(3) nonprofit organization dedicated to preserving and protecting historic structures like the Colorado Street Bridge, and historic districts like Bungalow Heaven and Old Pasadena.
 More→